 Facing Charges?
 Our Pennsylvania Criminal Defense Lawyers can Help

 Allowing your child to share in your beer or wine may seem innocent enough, but it is a criminal offense Pennsylvania law takes very seriously.
 If you have been charged with allowing any minor to consume alcohol, it is imperative that you call our Philadelphia criminal defense lawyers today.
-At van der Veen, Hartshorn and Levin, we know that not everyone charged is guilty, and will provide you with the defense your case needs.
+At van der Veen, Hartshorn, Levin & Lindheim, we know that not everyone charged is guilty, and will provide you with the defense your case needs.
 Call us today at (215) 486-0123 or contact us online to schedule a consultation and receive the legal advice you need.